BDC Hamburger Icon

 Here is the step-by-step process for creating a BOM:

-2. Compile information in a single location.
-Next, plug those items into software such as Genius ERP or Microsoft Excel.
-Both platforms have a premade BOM template.
+2. Compile information in a single location: Next, plug those items into software, such as Genius ERP or Microsoft Excel.
+Both of these have a premade BOM template.
 Software programs like these also help keep BOMs organized across teams.

 TipBottom line